jhargett1/aws-bootcamp-cruddur-2023/journal/week2.md

 ### X-Ray: Part Deux

 Thanks in part to fellow AWS Cloud Bootcamp member Olga, who was able to figure X-Ray out further, we were able to add additional segments and subsegments to X-Ray.
 We started this by removing all commments from our X-Ray code.
 After this with additional research, Andrew was able to find another way to call X-Ray.
-We updated 'backend-flask/app.py' :
+We updated endpoints in 'backend-flask/app.py' :

 ```python
 @app.route("/api/activities/home", methods=['GET'])